wp-plugins/daves-wordpress-live-search/readme.txt

 = 4.0 =
 * 2013-??-??
 Dave Ross <dave@csixty4.com>
-* Renamed .php include files to .inc which most web servers won't  execute directly.
 * Removed check for PHP 4.
 WordPress 3.5 is the minimum and that needs PHP 5 anyway.
 * Removed caching.
 It wasn't effective enough & was a support nightmare.
 * Using an Underscore template to render search results
 * Ukranian translation by Paul Mall (zlyton)
+* Passing extra parameters to WP_Query for faster search queries

 = 3.3.1 =
 * 2013-07-07 Dave Ross <dave@csixty4.com>